trans-travel/trans-travel/us/fl.md

-   Florida courts to have emergency jurisdiction over a child if "it is necessary in an emergency to protect the child because the child has been subjected to or is threatened with being subjected to sex-reassignemnt prescriptions or procedures," similar to how the courts have jurisdiction over abuse.
+   Florida courts to have emergency jurisdiction over a child if "it is necessary in an emergency to protect the child because the child has been subjected to or is threatened with being subjected to sex-reassignment prescriptions or procedures," similar to how the courts have jurisdiction over abuse.
  * There is no sanctuary law preventing cooperation with other jurisdictions